Momentum: SSHRC’s Strategic Plan 2020 to 2025

 SSHRC supports and trains researchers at all stages of their careers.
 We are committed to broadening and deepening Canada’s talent pool, with a strong focus on increasing access for our diverse population.
-Our ongoing work to advance EDI in the research ecosystem, and to remove barriers for Indigenous students, highlighted in the first objective, above, will help increase and diversify Canada’s skills base.
+Our ongoing work to advance EDI in the research ecosystem, and to remove barriers for Indigenous students, highlighted in the first objective, will help increase and diversify Canada’s skills base.
 Inspiring students and training early career researchers will equip Canada’s next generation of scientists and scholars for success, both within and beyond academia.

-We will meet this objective by doing the following:
+We will meet this objective by:

-- Preparing students for future success in research: We will complete the harmonization of the tri-agency Canada Graduate Scholarships program, including integration of new scholarships resulting from Budget 2019 measures.
+- Preparing students for future success in research: We will complete the harmonization of the tri-agency Canada Graduate Scholarships (CGS) program, including integration of new scholarships resulting from Budget 2019 measures.
 We will also implement additional federal government funding, announced in April 2020, to support students and postdoctoral researchers affected by the COVID-19 pandemic.
 Research training in the social sciences and humanities will continue to be supported through delivery of regular programs such as the SSHRC doctoral and postdoctoral fellowship grants, as well as the Vanier and Banting tri-agency programs.

-- Increasing early career researcher opportunities and training: We will work with the other federal research granting agencies to develop and implement measures to support early career researchers.
-Key initiatives will: increase access to research funding opportunities designed to support establishment of researchers’ academic research careers; further support early career researchers in developing the required skills, experience and opportunities to establish their research careers; and introduce reporting standards for accurately monitoring and tracking emerging researchers’ successes in academia, to inform future program decisions.
+- Increasing early career researcher opportunities and training: We will continue to work with the other federal research granting agencies to develop and implement measures to support early career researchers.
+Key initiatives will increase access to research funding opportunities designed to support establishment of researchers’ academic research careers; further support early career researchers in developing the required skills, experience and opportunities to establish their research careers; and introduce reporting standards for accurately monitoring and tracking emerging researchers’ successes in academia, to inform future program decisions.

-- Developing skills in communication and knowledge mobilization: Through initiatives like our annual Storytellers competition, and our collaboration with Global Affairs Canada for the International Policy Ideas Challenge, we will help students build critical skills in research communication and outreach.
+- Developing skills in communication and knowledge mobilization: Through initiatives like our annual Storytellers competition, and our collaboration with Global Affairs Canada on the International Policy Ideas Challenge, we will help students build critical skills in research communication and outreach.

 3. Strengthen the research enterprise in Canada